-The British Society of Aesthetics PhD Studentship award will not be offered in 2016.
+The British Society of Aesthetics PhD Studentship award will not be offered in 2016 or beyond.
 The information below relates to previous years and is for information only.

-The studentship award is designed to support promising philosophers in aesthetics and the philosophy of art, by enabling them to pursue full time doctoral research.
-The maintenance grant mirrors the AHRC’s studentship award.
+The studentship award was designed to support promising philosophers in aesthetics and the philosophy of art, by enabling them to pursue full time doctoral research.
+The maintenance grant mirrored the AHRC’s studentship award.
 The 2014-15 maintenance award for full-time students was £13,863 (or within the City of London or the Metropolitan Police district £15,863).

 - 2015 – Jamie Cawthra (York), research on Aesthetic properties of impossible fictions